juspay/todo-app/tutorial/nixify/1_nix_flake.md

 [^2]: `nixpkgs-unstable` branch is named as such because of the frequent updates it receives and doesn't imply that it is unsafe.
 [^3]: `self` refers to the final state of attributes in the `outputs`.
 For example, `self.packages.${system}.default` refers to the attribute after assigning `pkgs.hello` to it.

-When working with Nix Flake, there are two methods to indicate the location of an input flake: the attribute set representation and the URL-like syntax.
-In this blog post, we will utilize the latter approach for the sake of simplicity.
-If you are interested in learning more about these representations, you can find additional information [here](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake.html#url-like-syntax).
+A flake can reference other flakes, which are specified in the `inputs` attribute.
+We will use the [URL-like representation](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake.html#url-like-syntax) to specify our input flakes.

-In this example, we will use [GNU hello](https://www.gnu.org/software/hello) package from [`nixpkgs`](https://github.com/NixOS/nixpkgs) repository's `nixpkgs-unstable`[^2] branch.
+In this example, we will use [GNU hello](https://www.gnu.org/software/hello) package from [`nixpkgs`](https://github.com/NixOS/nixpkgs) flake.
+Therefore, we'll specify the nixpkgs flake as an input, specifically using its `nixpkgs-unstable`[^2] branch.

 ### Outputs